Pluricanonical cycles and tropical covers: Leaky and pluricanonical numbers

 \end{example}

 We now introduce the analogous concept to the monodromy graphs from Definition \ref{def-mongraph}.

-\rcolor{\begin{definition} For fixed $g$ and $\mathbf{x}=(x_1,\ldots,x_n)$, a graph $\Gamma$ is a \emph{k-leaky graph} if it satisfies conditions $(1)$ through $(5)$ in Definition \ref{def-mongraph}, as well as the following \emph{leaky condition}: \begin{description} \item[(6')] Every bounded edge $e$ of $\Gamma$ is equipped with an expansion factor $w(e)\in \NN$.
-At each inner vertex the sum of all expansion factors of incoming edges equals the sum of the expansion factors of all outgoing edges plus $k$. \end{description} \end{definition}}\renzo{This seems more efficient than repeating all (1)-(5) again.
+\rcolor{\begin{definition} For fixed $g$ and $\mathbf{x}=(x_1,\ldots,x_n)$, a graph $\Gamma$ is a \emph{k-leaky graph} if it satisfies conditions $(1)$, $(3)$ and $(4)$ in Definition \ref{def-mongraph}, with $(2)$ changed as follows, and as well as the following \emph{leaky condition} replacing $(5)$: \begin{description} \item[(2')] Vertices which are not $2$-valent can be $1$-valent of genus $1$, or $3$-valent. \item[(5')] Every bounded edge $e$ of $\Gamma$ is equipped with an expansion factor $w(e)\in \NN$.
+At each $3$-or $1$-valent vertex the sum of all expansion factors of incoming edges equals the sum of the expansion factors of all outgoing edges plus $k$. \end{description} \end{definition}}\renzo{This seems more efficient than repeating all (1)-(5) again.
 Also, it highlights what the difference is.}

 As in the case for monodromy graphs, $k$-leaky graphs are naturally in bijection with maximal dimensional cones of the moduli space of $k$-leaky covers, whose general element contain no contracting subgraph.
 The following theorem is an immediate consequence: